Spicy Sriracha Garlic Knots & A Week of Cookbook Shooting

 - Taking the ball nearest to you, toss in the bowl of flour, and smack the ball of dough the board to knock off the excessive flour.
 Roll the ball back and forth between your hands and using the board to create an even rope.

-- Tie into a knot (over, under, and through) and place on lined sheet pan with a 1 1/2″ spacing between each knot.
+- Tie into a knot (loop the dough and then take one end over and through the loop) and place on lined sheet pan with a 1 1/2″ spacing between each knot.
 At first it may seem awkward making the knots but with a little practice it will become easy.
 Flour is your friend to help keep the dough from sticking to itself while forming the knots.

 - Continue making the rest of the knots with the rest of the dough.
 After each sheet pan fills up, cover with a dry sack towel, and place in a warm, draft-free spot to rise.